 The master's degree is awarded after the student completes the equivalent of a one-year advanced standing MSW program in a concentration area, taken concurrently with the 42 credits of required standard PhD coursework.
 The coursework for students electing this option generally takes an additional semester than the Standard Program sequence.
-Please note that there are more limited options for field units as a PhD student.
+Students in Option II are assigned to the policy field unit in their third year of the PhD program.
 See page 12 for this option's suggested plan of study.